The effect of stress on young people

-To get a greater understanding of the factors causing mental health issues in young people, last year Barnardos published a survey on the main worries of children today and how they can be better supported.
-School was the main cause of stress in 12-16 year olds and other answers included worries about their future, problems at home, their weight and being bullied.
+For 65%, school was the main cause of stress.
+Other answered ‘problems at home’, ‘their weight’ and ‘being bullied’.
 Social media was also a concern for children, including worries about getting enough ‘likes’ or responses, online bullying or troubles about something they had seen on various social media channels.

 It was even reported that one in five 8-16 year olds have nightmares about the state of the world – specifically climate change and disease.
 This takes us back to the earlier point which referenced the rising levels of stress felt by young people in the midst of a global health pandemic.

 Rising stress levels contribute to the mental health epidemic that is now affecting young people.
 Half of all adult mental health problems appear before the age of 14, and 75% of lifetime mental conditions are present by the age of 24.
 Common mental health problems in young people include anxiety, depression, bipolar and eating disorders.